 - Our boat trips are from November to February.
 (We don't take passengers to Antarctica unless it is summer there.) - You need warm clothes if you come! - Don't get too close to the wildlife: some animals attack if you come near them. - There are no banks in Antarctica.
-If you want to buy something, you'll need some money. - If you book before 1st September, you'll get a free visit to the Amundsen-Scott research base.
+If you want to buy something, you'll need some monev. - If you book before 1st September, you'll get a free research base.

-2 Read the brochure again and complete the following table with the information from the text.
+Read the brochure again and complete the following table with the information from the text.
 Use full sentences.